-The Magic Mike actor said he started by buzzing it all off, as he'd heard a fresh start was the best thing for it; he was even advised that doing it on a full moon might somehow celestially summon the regrowth he craved.
+The Magic Mike star said he started by buzzing it all off, as he'd heard a fresh start was the best thing for it; he was even advised that doing it on a full moon might somehow celestially summon the regrowth he craved.

-However, it was ultimately a less superstitious solution and a commitment to 'manual labour' that he credits with the regeneration of his mane.
+However, it was ultimately a less superstitious solution, and a commitment to 'manual labour' that he credits with the regeneration of his mane.

 The Austin FC co-owner explained: "I get this topical ointment and I rub it into my scalp, once a day for 10 minutes.